cloudant-labs/slate/docs2017/src/api/document.md

 a [`202` response](http.html#202) is returned.

 Deleting a document does not _remove_ the document from the database.
-Deleting a document marks it with status `_deleted=true`.
+Deletion marks a document with status `_deleted=true`, and gives it a new revision value.
 The deleted document is still listed within the [`_changes` feed](database.html#get-changes).

-In addition,
-deleting a document leaves a [tombstone](#-tombstone-documents) with basic information about the document.
+Deleting a document leaves a [tombstone](#-tombstone-documents) with basic information about the document.
 The tombstone is required so that the delete action can be replicated to other copies of the database.
 Since the tombstones stay in the database indefinitely, creating new documents and deleting them increases the disk space usage of a database.